zanemilo/utils/README.md

 ## Overview

 This repository is designed as a toolbox for developers, providing modular and reusable components that can be easily integrated into various projects.
-Whether you need to set up logging, manage errors, initialize Git repositories, scrape product prices, or run machine learning experiments, this repo has utilities to help you get started quickly.
+Whether you need to set up logging, manage errors, initialize Git repositories, scrape product prices, run machine learning experiments, or quickly scaffold a web development project, this repo has utilities to help you get started quickly.

 ## Modules